selgebali/GIT-Course/README.md

 # GIT-Course
 Newbie
 I like cats, dogs and many more animals. the foxes in this presentation are cute.
 This room is very dark.
 I will need more coffee.
 That is it!
-I am getting more coffee,,,
+I am getting more coffee,,, finally some light,, :) makes me happy! and definitely more awake